 It certainly helps to have an attorney represent you, regardless of whether or not you’re guilty of a crime.
-Hiring an attorney can help to ensure that your rights are respected and decrease the odds of getting convicted for a crime you didn’t commit.
+Hiring a criminal defense attorney in Los Angeles can help to ensure that your rights are respected and decrease the odds of getting convicted for a crime you didn’t commit.
 Remember, state and federal prosecutors have tons of experience trying criminal cases.
 The best way to protect yourself is to have a skilled attorney in your corner, too.

 Is It Worth it to Hire a Lawyer If I’m Guilty?

 Absolutely.
 Even if you are guilty of a crime, there are a lot of factors at play that can influence a criminal case.
 With an attorney represents you, it can potentially reduce the level of the charge(s) you face (misdemeanor vs. felony), set the stage for favorable plea negotiations, and help you minimize the penalties that might be included in your sentence if convicted.
 Remember, the state has to prove that you are guilty beyond a reasonable doubt – which is much tougher to do when an attorney is fighting them every step of the way.

 What About a Public Defender?
 Do I Really Need to Hire a Private Attorney?

 It’s true that an attorney can be appointed to defend you.
 However, public defenders in Los Angeles tend to be overworked and are often navigating several criminal cases at once.
 This means that your case might not get the time and attention it really needs.
 And, if you’re facing charges for a sex crime, domestic violence, or federal offense, it’s likely that the state-appointed lawyer won’t have the in-depth experience and expertise that’s required to give you a well-rounded and comprehensive defense.
 Hiring a private defense attorney can give you the edge you need to walk away with a successful outcome.

 What is Bail?